pydoit/doit/doc/uptodate.rst

 Example: run-once implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the time a `uptodate` implementation will compare the current value of something with the value it had last time the task was executed.
+Most of the time an `uptodate` implementation will compare the current value of something with the value it had last time the task was executed.

 We already saw how tasks can save values by returning dict on its actions.